tullyelly/tullyelly.com/app/scrolls/_components/README.md

 1. Extend the `Release` type in `ScrollsTable.tsx`.
 2. Append a `ColumnDef` to the `columns` array with width settings.
 3. Provide `meta` class names to align header and cells.

+The component also handles loading and empty states.
+Pass `isLoading` to render skeleton rows.